Brand Archetypes, pt. II

 I didn’t plan on writing a second part to this idea.
-The first half was a book review: something I rarely write.
+The first part was a book review: something I rarely write.
 I read and reviewed The Hero and the Outlaw by Carol Pearson and Margaret Mark.
 It was a novel concept to me: pulling Jungian psychology and tactfully applying to brand and marketing.

 Forms or images of a collective nature which occur practically all over the earth as constituents of myths and at the same time as individual products of unconscious origin.

 I also can’t help but take time to mention other archetypal or personality assessment tools that uncover similar consistencies.
 They are the Myers-Briggs Type Indicator, Enneagram, and the Keirsey Temperament Sorter.
-All are worth observing and testing within brand and marketing contexts but this is exclusive to the twelve Jungian archetypes as expounded by Pearson and Mark and no deeper still by Hartwell and Chen.
+All are worth observing and testing within brand and marketing contexts but this is exclusive to the twelve Jungian archetypes as expounded by Pearson and Mark and deeper still by Hartwell and Chen.

 Archetypes can be found throughout all of Tolkien’s Middle Earth, C. S. Lewis’s Chronicles of Narnia series, Harry Potter series, The Bible, and Star Wars.
 As a matter of fact George Lucas directly referenced and credited Joseph Campbell’s The Hero With a Thousand Faces, a comparative mythology narrative.

 An archetype is a universally familiar character or situation that transcends time, place, culture, gender and age.
 It represents an eternal truth.